deltachat/deltachat-pages/en/help.md

 ### How can I use Delta Chat to make calls/video chats?

-To enable video chats in the desktop client, go to the advanced settings - under "Experimental Features" you can enter a "Video Chat Instance".
+To enable video chats, go to the advanced settings - under "Experimental Features" you can enter a "Video Chat Instance".
 You can use different video chat platforms for this, e.g. Jitsi.
 To choose the main Jitsi instance for video chats, enter https://meet.jit.si/$ROOM in this field.